Pullusb/SB_images_to_video/README.md

 Add 4 buttons in the Properties>Output pannel

-When your render as image sequence is finished just hit "make video".
+When your image sequence render is finished, just choose the quality and hit *"make video"*.
-In the last version the resize option was replaced by an auto trigger tickbox, allowing to create a video right after the render.
+In the last version the resize option was replaced by an auto trigger tickbox, allowing to create the video automatically after the render.

+Choose between 3 preset:
+- Fast - fast encoding and light weight against quality (add "_L" suffix)
+- normal - good quality, average weight and encoding time
+- Final - slower - super quality and optimize weight (add "_F" suffix)

 screenshot: